Museum Filming Guidelines

 When Filming and Photography are Allowed

-Professional photography or filming in our exhibition spaces is permitted before the Museum opens at 10 a.m.
+As outlined in the Museum’s building policies, non-flash photography is permitted in the Museum.
+Equipment–lights, stands, etc.,–is not permitted.
+Professional photography or filming in exhibition spaces must be approved in advance by the Communications office and must be completed before the Museum opens at 10 a.m.
 Arrangements cannot be made for after hours.
-Filming elsewhere in the Museum during visitation hours is possible, but must be supervised by a member of the Communications staff.
+Professional photography and filming elsewhere in the Museum during visitation hours is possible, but must be supervised by a member of the Communications staff.

 Photographing or Recording Artifacts